 Throughout this site, we use graphics like the one shown above to visualize this as a long-term strategy that will take the involvement of many people, organizations, and leaders over the course of many years.

-The issue we address, poverty in inner city neighborhoods, is complex and extensive.
-The information hosted on this website therefore provides a wide range of information in many different sections.
-It may be difficult for first-time visitors to know where to start or what to look for.
+The issue this site addresses, poverty in inner-city neighborhoods, is complex and extensive.
+The information hosted on this web site, therefore, provides a wide range of information in many different sections.
+It may be difficult for first-time visitors to know where to start, or what to look for.

 Thus, we hope you will browse the site like you would the first time you go to a new shopping center with hundreds of stores.
 Open the various sections and links to see what they offer, then go on to the next section.
 Bookmark those that you feel will be most useful to you so that when you visit again, you can spend more time there.

 This graphic is a concept map intended to guide visitors through the information on the various Tutor/Mentor Institute, LLC and Tutor/Mentor Connection web sites.
 See concept map here.
-In Jan 2015 an intern from South Korea created a new version of this learning path guide, using Prezi.
-Here's the link to the English language version.
-Here's the link to the Korean language version.
+In Jan 2015 an intern from South Korea created a new version of this learning path guide, using Prezi, and then shared that via this YouTube video.

 The website links to many other sites, which can also be confusing.
 But again, a shopping center has many different stores.
 As you learn to move back and forth from one site to another--just like you go from store to store--we hope you will begin to get comfortable with this arrangement of information.